 You know how it is when kids ask their dads about how he proposed to their moms?
 Was it romantic, was it interesting, was it plastered all over a heavily graffiti’ed wall on a busy New York city street?
 Photographer Jeff Gurwin can say yes to all three.

-Some proposals are well-thought out and over in minutes, but Jeff’s idea took 6 hours from start to finish.
-Since the both of them are big fans of the board game Scrabble (it’s like an offline version of Words with Friends), he decided to use the letter tiles to spell out his proposal.
-Only difference is, rather than spelling it out on a board game, he painted it onto a wall.
+Some proposals are well-thought-out and over in minutes, but Jeff’s idea took 6 hours from start to finish.
+Since both of them are big fans of the board game Scrabble (it’s like an offline version of Words with Friends), he decided to use the letter tiles to spell out his proposal.
+The only difference is, rather than spelling it out on a board game, he painted it onto a wall.

 Watch a masterpiece in the making.